MartijnKeesmaat/Axis/README.md

 <img src="https://drive.google.com/uc?id=0B0s7OorG7axJTVQtWVVwek9NNm8" height="140" style="max-width:100%; margin-bottom: 0;">
 -
 <br>
 Axis is a component-driven boilerplate, which can be extended to a framework.
-It strives to create projects with beautifully organized code, this is achieved by adapting the **BEM** methodology and using a **SMACSS** inspired structure.
-With this approach Axis is ready to face small, large and long lasting projects.
+It strives to create projects with beautifully organized code, this is achieved by adapting the BEM methodology and using a SMACSS inspired structure.
+With this approach you can create modular and scaleable front-end environment.

 <br>